syahrul-aiman/bluemix-nodejs-java-beanshell/README.md

 #### Without It

 * Clone the repo and change directory to it
+* Update `manifest.yml` and change the host to your preferred host
 * Deploy the app to Bluemix: `cf push`

 # Using it

-- Go to the http://hostname.mybluemix.net/ or http://hostname.mybluemix.net/index
+- Go to the `http://hostname.mybluemix.net/` or `http://hostname.mybluemix.net/index`

-- Fill in the "Java Code" field, for example
+- Fill in the `Java Code` field, for example
 ```java
 System.out.println("HelloWorld");
 ```